johann-lau/Bot/PurgeCheatsheet.md

-# Cheatsheet for Purgepy and Purgeregex commands
+# Purgepy and Purgeregex commands

 ## Introduction

 The bot has two versatile purging commands, `purgepy` and `purgeregex`, which allows you to setup complex rules when purging messages.
 No more worries while purging.

+This cheetsheet mainly aims at teaching regex/python newbies how to purge messages conveniently.

 ## Knowlege required

 While being versatile, the commmands have high demands on your knowlege.
-You need to know how to write Python scripts or Regular Expression filters. **We recommend you to learn them, since you won't need to rely on this cheatsheet, and Python itself is useful for your life, too.
-However, if you just want quick reference, you can refer to this cheatsheet.**
+You need to know how to write Python scripts or Regular Expression filters. **We recommend you to learn them since you won't need to rely on this cheatsheet, and Python and Regex themselves are useful for your life, too.
+However, if you only want a quick reference, you can refer to this cheatsheet.**

 ## Purgeregex (Regular Expression) Cheatsheet